What is a Gear Motor?

 DC Gearmotors

-Direct current (DC) gear motors are widely used in applications requiring precise speed control and a continuous power supply.
+Powered by direct current, DC gear motors offer excellent speed control and high starting torque, characteristics vital for applications requiring precise motion control.
 These motors find applications in industries like robotics, automotive, and aerospace.
 They deliver steady and reliable output.

-In addition, Motorneo permanent magnet DC (PMDC) and Brushless DC (EC) gearmotors provide quick acceleration, and deceleration, easy reversing, and high starting torque.
+Motorneo permanent magnet DC (PMDC) and Brushless DC (EC) gear motors provide quick acceleration, and deceleration, easy reversing, and high starting torque.

 AC Gearmotors